Identifying Distributional Perspective Differences from Colingual Groups: Conclusion

 \section{Conclusion}

-We present CDI, a computational method to compute cross-cultural differences and evaluate CDI with human judgements.
-Through detailed experiments, we show that the proposed lightweight yet effective method outperforms a number of baselines.
-The general model of cultural difference identifier can be useful in translation applications as well as cross-cultural studies in computational social science.
-Furthermore, we showed how to take advantage of Wikipedia in multiple languages to understand cross cultural differences over other discussion forums like \textit{Reddit} or \textit{Weibo}.
+We present CLUSTER, a computational method to identify distributional differences in cross-group perspectives, and evaluate it with human judgements.
+Through detailed experiments, we show that CLUSTER is straightforward and effective.
+Furthermore, we show CLUSTER generalizes well for out-of-domain scenarios by training the group perspective models on Wikipedia and test on claims collected from Reddit.
+This means that the proposed method learns the task, not the data.
+Besides, the general model of perspective difference identification can be useful in many NLP tasks such as fact checking, sentiment analysis, as well as cross-cultural studies in computational social science or multilingual debate forums.

-There are several future directions for this work.
-Most notably, we wish to extend this pipeline to cultural understanding where the cultures are not defined by the language they speak (as is often the case in internet cultures).
-Our model could do this provided with explicit cultural labels, such as those provided for free in the case of subreddits.
-Other future directions include informing downstream NLP tasks, such as machine translation and sentiment analysis.
+As a first attempt towards automatic identification of cross-cultural differences, our work still has much room for improvement.
+Future directions include more complicated ways of composing negative samples, more well-crafted models, and extending our pipeline to fine-grained subgroups speaking the same language, especially for English as a global language spoken by many nations.